nummacway/gb300-sf2000-tool/README.md

 As a technical side note: The screenshots do not display in the list (but can still be exported and copied) if states do not share screenshot dimensions.
 This can happen in a very few PC-Engine games where you can select the resolution, e.g. _Burning Angels_.
 In this case, only screenshots matching the first state's dimensions are displayed.
 This can also happen with GB300+SF2000 Tool's _Create Save State from Data..._ feature which uses the last resolution it has successfully displayed after entering the current tab (or 160×120 if no screenshot has been loaded yet).

-If you rightclick the file list in one of the first seven tabs, there is an option to mass import images, called _Import All Images..._.
+If you rightclick the file list in the stock lists, there is an option to mass import images, called _Import All Images..._.
 This will first show a confirmation message box where you can decide if you want to delete processed images after the import.
 After that, it checks all files in the currently-displayed list for images with a name pattern described in the message box.
 Say you used this in the `MD` tab and it's currently processing a list item called `sega;Zero Wing.md.gba`.
 In this case, it will try to load the following images in the following order, continuing with the next list item after the first one that exists.
 Note that this feature does not overwrite _other_ files if the new filename conflicted with one (`sega;Zero Wing.md.zgb` in this example).

 1. `MD\sega;Zero Wing.md.gba.png`
 2. `MD\sega;Zero Wing.md.gba.jpg`
 3. `MD\sega;Zero Wing.md.png`
 4. `MD\sega;Zero Wing.md.jpg`
-5. `ROMS\sega\Zero Wing.md.png` (multicore stubs only)
+5. `ROMS\sega\Zero Wing.md.png` (non-ZFB multicore stubs only)
-6. `ROMS\sega\Zero Wing.md.jpg` (multicore stubs only)
+6. `ROMS\sega\Zero Wing.md.jpg` (non-ZFB multicore stubs only)
-7. `ROMS\sega\Zero Wing.png` (multicore stubs only)
+7. `ROMS\sega\Zero Wing.png` (non-ZFB multicore stubs only)
-8. `ROMS\sega\Zero Wing.jpg` (multicore stubs only)
+8. `ROMS\sega\Zero Wing.jpg` (non-ZFB multicore stubs only)

 All your image are now belong to us.
 For great justice!!